rl-institut/open_plan/docs/view_components/energy_system_network.rst

 * each energy bus needs to be connected to at least one energy system component of type source
 * if the user does not provide an energy system component of type sink for an energy bus, the latter is created automatically
+* notifications informing the user about potential problems with their energy system should be displayed in the `error_log` text area.
+Problems could be such as a failure to meet any of the other requirements, an undefined property value of an energy system component, or a bus connected to no energy system component

 Link with other view-components